f4exb/sdrangel/scriptsapi/Readme.md

 Sends a sequence of commands recorded in a JSON file which is in the form of a list of commands.

+Options are:

+  - `-h` or `--help` show help message and exit
+  - `-a` or `--address` address and port of SDRangel instance.
+Default is `127.0.0.1:8091`
+  - `-j` or `--json-file` JSON file containing description of API commands

-Each command is a JSON document with the following keys:
+Each command in the JSON file is a JSON document with the following keys:

   - `endpoint`: URL suffix (API function) - mandatory
   - `method`: HTTP method (GET, PATCH, POST, PUT, DELETE) - mandatory